 If you need help writing symbols, click here.

 The discussion board question must be answered on the discussion board; it cannot be emailed to me or put into my box.
-The discussion board questions can be found under the Menu button "Discussion Board" on the main course webpage in Blackboard.
+The discussion board questions can be found under the Menu button "Discussion Board" on the main course webpage in Brightspace.
 To respond to the discussion board question and to read the responses of others, simply click on the discussion board title.
 To read the response of someone else, simply click on it.
 To submit your own response, click on "Add a new Thread" at the top of the page.
 To respond to someone else's post after you have clicked on it and read it, simply click the "Reply" button at the right of the page that contains their post.

-You can find the lecture questions by clicking on "Lecture Questions" on the main course webpage in Blackboard.
+You can find the lecture questions by clicking on "Lecture Questions" on the main course webpage in Brightspace.
 You can see the questions by clicking on a particular set.
 Once you have gone into the lecture questions, you may print them out, or save them, but when you finally want to turn in your answers, you must complete the lecture questions online.
 You do this by typing or selecting your answer underneath each question.
 Then, if you want to be able to come back and edit your answers later, you hit the button "Save."
 If you are through and want to turn your answers in, you then hit "Submit."
 You must hit the submit button in order for me to receive your answers.
 If you do not, your work will not be graded and you will get a 0 on the assignment.

 Many of the lecture questions can be done more than once, so if you are not happy with your grade on a set of lecture questions, you should try to go back in and redo them.
 However, if you go back into a set of lecture questions after you have received your score, it will erase all records of your previous attempt, so do not go back into a set of lecture questions after you have received a grade unless you want to do them over again!